cantinilab/momix-notebook/README.md

   provide the pre-processed data on-demand.
 * annotations from MSigDB.
 A download script is provided to retrieve them.

+The methods considered are JIVE, Scikit, tICA, intNMF, iCluster, MOFA, MCIA, RGCCA and MSFA.
+Please note that due to long running time, MSFA is not executed by default.

 ## Install the software environment